apankrat/notes/fast-case-conversion/README.md

 ## Unicode

-Unicode is where it gets complicated.
+Unicode is where it gets interesting.

 At the time of writing the [Unicode Standard](http://www.unicode.org/versions/latest/) is at its 13th revision.
 The principle list of characters is [UnicodeData.txt](https://www.unicode.org/Public/13.0.0/ucd/UnicodeData.txt)